- Summer Term

 - Lake County Backpacking Trip

 The High Mountain Institute offers an honors and AP-level curriculum that prepares students for success in the remainder of their high school career and beyond.
-We design our courses to match the content and rigor of our sending schools in order to facilitate smooth transitions for our graduates.
+We design our courses to closely match the content and rigor of our sending schools in order to facilitate smooth transitions home for our graduates.
 HMI is accredited by the Association of Colorado Independent Schools, an affiliate of the National Association of Independent Schools.

 Students take 5-6 courses at HMI and can earn an ungraded ½ credit for physical education.
 Many students also participate in community service, particularly during the Fall Semester.
 If HMI does not offer a course that is necessary for a students academic trajectory at their sending school, students have the option to participate in an independent study.

 HMI Semester Courses

-Explore the courses listed below for a brief synopsis of coursework and content, or click here to view our complete Curriculum Guide.
+Explore the courses listed below for a brief synopsis of coursework and content, or click here view our complete Curriculum Guide in .pdf form.

 Literature of the Natural World (Honors)